 Where medical scheme contributions are shared by taxpayers and each taxpayer pays a share of the medical scheme contributions in respect of dependants, medical scheme fees tax credits must be proportionately allocated between the taxpayers who made the payment of medical scheme contributions.
 An example would be where children jointly contribute towards their parents medical scheme contributions.
-This applies with effect from 1 March 2018.

-Examples of Medical Expenses Tax Credit Relief (using rates with effect from 1 March 2020)
+Examples of Medical Expenses Tax Credit Relief (using rates with effect from 1 March 2021)